 Classic American beauty standards teach us that freckles are a flaw, but I've always loved mine.
 The few times dermatologists have recommended peels and products to eliminate them or makeup artists have made an effort to camouflage them, I felt like they were trying to cover up the fact that I have elbows—my freckles are a part of me.
 They're a fact.
 I don't want to get rid of them; I just want to keep them in their best shape possible.

-The first key to keeping your freckles cute is simply to prevent the production of more—and it's not just sun that causes them.
+The first key to maintaining your freckles (in a safe way) is to prevent the production of more—and it's not just sun that causes them.
 It's heat, too.
-"When the skin is exposed to heat from the sun, hot yoga, and saunas, this triggers melanin activity, resulting in darker freckles," Rouleau explains.
-"For so long, people thought direct sunlight was the stimulant, but we now know that heat is even a bigger culprit of discoloration.
-A red, overheated face will wake up pigment cells."
+"When the skin is exposed to heat from the sun, hot yoga, and saunas, this triggers melanin activity, resulting in darker freckles," Rouleau claims.

 Moreover, make sure to be religious about your antioxidant application.
 "Apply products with vitamin C in the daytime or twice a day in the summer months," advises board-certified dermatologist Loretta Ciraldo.

 "One of the keys to managing skin discoloration is to be exfoliating regularly," says Rouleau.
-That's because dead surface cells store much of the excess pigment found in freckles.
 Exfoliation can be done with acids, at-home peels, gentle facial scrubs, dermaplaning, and sonic cleansing brushes—though it's true that some of these methods, particularly the chemical exfoliators, make your skin more sensitive to the sun.

 For this reason, you might consider a gentle scrub.
 According to Kraffert, powder exfoliators are your best bet.
 "After researching formulations with multiple different plant seed blends and preparation methods in our Korean laboratory, we discovered that for physical exfoliation of the skin, corn seed-based formulas supplemented by wheat and rice bran provide the gentlest, most effective, and most consistent clinical results," he says.